LeeCampbell/IntroToRx/content/06_Transformation.md

     .Dump("chars");
 ```

 However, that would not have been a good way to show what `SelectMany` does, since this no longer uses it.
-(It uses `Concat`, which will be discussed in Chapter XXX.)
+(It uses `Concat`, which will be discussed in the [Combining Sequences](09_CombiningSequences.md) chapter.)
 We use `SelectMany` either when we know we're unwrapping a single-valued sequence, or when we don't have specific ordering requirements, and want to take elements as and when they emerge from child observables.

 ### The Significance of SelectMany